puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 2. Path to the script defined by 'tailf:exec'.
 3. Arguments of the script defined by 'tailf:exec'.

 Arguments can be dynamic (i.e., the user can pass values to them) or static (flags).
-Arguments should be created following these conventions:
+Arguments should follow these conventions:

 1. Each argument must contain a name (e.g. -n, -j).